rajeshduggal/rajduggal.com/content/articles/free-web-accessibility-audit/index.md

 ## Step 1: Open the built in [Chrome Developer Tools](https://developer.chrome.com/docs/devtools)

-* Open chrome
+* Open Chrome
-* In the top right corner, click the icon that contains a vertical column of three dots.
+* In the top-right corner, click the icon that contains a vertical column of three dots.
 * Click "__More tools__".
 * Click "__Developer Tools__".